Convergence Analysis of Split Federated Learning on Heterogeneous Data: Problem Formulation

 We consider two cases: (i) \textit{full participation} where all clients are available during training.
 This can model the scenarios where clients are organizations or companies who likely have sufficient computation and communication resources \cite{huang2023duopoly}; (ii) \textit{partial participation} where some clients may be unavailable during training.
 This can model the cases where clients are edge devices (e.g., mobile phones) that are usually resource-constrained and may be disconnected from the SFL process.

-To model partial participation, we use $q_n\in [0,1]$ to denote client $n$'s participation level (or probability), and $\boldsymbol{q}=(q_n, n\in \mathcal{N})$.
+To model partial participation, we consider independent participation probabilities for each client, allowing for arbitrary and heterogeneous participation probabilities.
+Specifically, we use $q_n\in [0,1]$ to denote client $n$'s participation level (or probability), and $\boldsymbol{q}=(q_n, n\in \mathcal{N})$.
 If $q_n=1$, client $n$ participates in every round of SFL with probability one.
 If $q_n<1$, client $n$ is unavailable in some rounds.
 Denote $\mathcal{P}^t(\boldsymbol{q})$ as the set of participating clients in round $t$.
 In the presence of partial participation, we need to modify (\ref{client-aggregation}) (and the potential server-side aggregation) to offset the incurred bias: